mHadi1091/my-notes-practice-/infoandtech.md

 ## CIM(Computer-Integrated Manufacturing)
 * CIM is a manufacturing approach that uses computers to control and integrate all aspects of the production process.
 Imagine a factory where every step, from design to delivery, is linked through a central computer system.
 This creates a smooth flow of information and materials, leading to a more efficient and streamlined operation
+* `Design`:  Engineers use computer-aided design (CAD) software to design the car.
+This software stores all the data about the car's parts and assembly.

+* `Planning & Scheduling`: The production plan is created using software that considers factors like material availability, machine capacity, and deadlines.
+This plan is then communicated to all the other CIM systems.

+* `Materials Ordering & Inventory`: The CIM system automatically checks inventory levels and triggers orders for new parts when needed.
+This ensures there are no stockouts that could delay production.

+* `Robotics & Automation`: Robots controlled by computers weld, paint, and assemble the car parts based on the digital design data.
+Sensors constantly monitor the process and provide real-time feedback for adjustments.

+* `Quality Control`: Automated inspection systems using cameras and lasers check for any defects in the car throughout the assembly line.
+Any issues are flagged for correction.